benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 Blockchain is more challenging, most poeple sees it only like a crypto-currency and not like an other way to do computing.

 ### the dapps market
+DAPPs means Decentralized Applications.
+That’s a new kind of applications.
+These types of applications are not owned by anyone, can’t be shut down, and cannot have downtime.
+A DAPP should meet these criteria: Open Source, Decentralized, Incentive (digital assets for feeling itself).
+There’s DAPPS built on top of the two biggest blockchain platforms Bitcoin and Ethereal.
+There’s also some DAPPs built on their own blockchain.
+New DAPPs are built every day, as you can see on https://www.stateofthedapps.com, listing 1576 DAPPs on his explorer, or even on https://dappradar.com

+Everything can be decentralized.
+We believe that in the future, all kind of applications will be decentralized, even the bigger ones.
+One of the current issue is that dapps are not necessarily user friendly and it’s pretty hard to be mass market.
+Another issue, is scalability.
+Ethereum’s scalability issues were recently emphasized by the popular cat-collecting virtual game CryptoKitties (DAPP game).
+The viral game caused the network, that can only handle 10 transactions per second to become clogged, and transaction fees skyrocketed.
 ### the traditional cloud market
 ### the edge and fog computing market
 ### competitive landscape